Why Most Brands Don’t Need a Standalone CDP

 But marketers can’t get to any of it.

 To use a segment, they need to describe it to a data analyst, who writes SQL, runs it, exports a list, and uploads it into the campaign tool.
 That process takes days.
 Sometimes weeks.
 It runs on request queues and sprint cycles.
+The result is a marketing program held back not by a lack of data — but by a broken workflow between data and marketing.

-Brands with large anonymous user populations, heavy cross-device journeys, or significant probabilistic matching requirements may find that a CDP’s native identity graph offers something a warehouse + deterministic matching can’t match easily.
+When identity resolution is especially complex.
+Brands with large anonymous user populations, heavy cross-device journeys, or significant probabilistic matching requirements may find that a CDP’s native identity graph offers something a warehouse plus deterministic matching can’t easily replicate.

 On Identity Resolution

 Braze handles this natively.
 The SDK creates anonymous profiles.
-When a user identifies (login, purchase, form submission), Braze merges the anonymous record into the known profile and backstitches prior behaviour.
+When a user identifies (login, purchase, form submission), Braze merges the anonymous record into the known profile and backstitches prior behavior.
 Multiple identifiers are supported natively: email, device ID, external ID, in-app identifiers.

-For more complex cross-system deduplication, that work happens upstream in the warehouse β before data reaches Braze.
+For more complex cross-system deduplication, that work happens upstream in the warehouse — before data reaches Braze.
 This is actually the better approach.
 The matching rules are visible, auditable, and owned by the brand’s own team.
 Not locked inside a vendor’s black-box identity graph.

 The Cost Reality